What the scheme is

 Why it is important

-Some older people feel alone for various reasons, including:
+Some older people can feel alone for various reasons.
+This includes:

 - little contact with friends or relatives